-Council of Governors - Cover Sheet
+Board of Directors Meeting in Public - Cover Sheet

-Subje ect: Chief Executive's report Date: 14th November 2023 Prepa epared By: Rich Brown, Head of Communications Appro roved By: Paul Robinson, Chief Executive Presented By: Paul Robinson, Chief Executive Purpose Approval An update regarding some of the most noteworthy events and items Assurance Χ from August, September, October and November 2023 from the Update Chief Executive's perspective.
-Consider Strategic Objectives Provide Improve health Empower and То Sustainable Work outstanding and well-being support our continuously use of collaboratively care in the within our people to be the learn and resources and with partners in best place at the right time communities best they can be improve estate the community the n igni iime Drinci ipal Risk PR1 Significant deterioration in standards of safety and care PR2 that overwhelms PR3 nortage of workforce capacity and capability PR4 achieve the Trust's financial strategy PR5 o initiate and implement evidence-based Improvement and innovation PR6 the required benefits PR7 or disruptive incident PR8 Failure to deliver sustainable reductions in the Trust's impact on climate change Committees/groups where this item has been presented before
+Subject: Chief Executive's report Date: 2 nd November 2023 Prepa Prepared By: Rich Brown, Head of Communication Appro Approved By: Paul Robinson, Chief Executive Prese Presented By: Paul Robinson, Chief Executive Purpose Approval Assurance Υ over the past month from the Chief Executive's perspective. Υ Consider Strategic Objectives Provide Improve health Empower and То Sustainable Work outstanding and well-being support our continuously use of collaboratively care in the within our people to be the learn and resources and with partners in best place at communities best they can be improve estate the community the right time Υ Y Υ Y Y Υ Principal Risk PR1 gnificant deterioration in standards of safety and care PR2 Demand that overwhelms capacity PR3 Critical shortage of workforce capacity and capability PR4 Failure to achieve the Trust's financial strategy PR5 Inability to initiate and implement evidence-based Improvement and innovation PR6 Working more closely with local health and care partners does not fully deliver the required benefits PR7 PR8 ! change Committees/groups where this item has been presented before